When to Take GMAT Practice Tests During Prep

 Practice Test 1: The Diagnostic

 When: Take your first practice test at the very beginning of your GMAT prep, before you've studied any concepts.
 Why: The purpose of a diagnostic test isn’t to get a great score; it's to establish an honest baseline.
 It gives you a clear, data-driven picture of your initial strengths and weaknesses, familiarizes you with the exam's format and pacing, and provides the raw data you need to build an intelligent, targeted study plan.
 Don't be discouraged by this initial score—it's just a starting point.
+OpenPrep's free diagnostic calibrates to the GMAT Focus Edition format and gives you a section-level breakdown in 60 minutes.

 The Mid-Prep Check-In (Tests 2-3)